Loading lesson…

 The big idea: code generation is being commoditized; debugging is not.
 Build the mental models, keep the bug journal, read the postmortems, and resist letting AI think for you on the parts that matter most.
 The engineers who treat AI as a typing tool and debugging as a thinking craft will be the ones whose careers compound for decades.

-What is the core idea behind "The Craft of Debugging in the Age of AI"?
+What is the main idea of "The Craft of Debugging in the Age of AI"?